 Getting Started Students

-Congratulations on your admission to the WashU Sever Institute Summer Connect for Engineering program at WashU!
+Congratulations on your admission to the WashU Sever Institute Spring or Summer Connect for Engineering program at WashU!
 We are excited to welcome you to campus.
-Focused on preparing undergraduate students for either WashU’s MEM or MISM graduate degrees, this 6-week residential summer program allows admitted students to take two (3-credit) graduate-level courses.
-These courses count toward the […]
+Focused on preparing students for either WashU’s MEM or MISM graduate degrees, this one-semester (16-week) or 6-week residential summer program allows admitted students to take three (for spring) or two […]

 Getting Started Students